Betrayal. Deceit. The Unfollowing…

 For example, let’s say you own an Instagram page dedicated to showing pictures of baby llamas.

 Let’s say a follower followed you one day because they loved looking at pictures of baby llamas.

-Well a couple years later, that user could decide that they know longer want to look at pictures of baby llamas — so they decide to unfollow your account.
+Well a couple of years later, that user could decide that they no longer want to look at pictures of baby llamas — so they decide to unfollow your account.

 But you didn’t do anything wrong?
 You were posting high-quality photos, not spamming, and you posted engaging content.

 Sometimes, your followers could just change interests based on where they are at in their time of life — and that’s perfectly fine and something for you to be cognizant of.

 It’s not necessarily rude for someone to unfollow someone else because it is their Instagram account, they could do whatever they want.

 It can be hurtful or painful like I mentioned earlier though, especially if it is a friend that unfollowed you.

 Why do People Follow and Unfollow on Instagram?